 Some pupils will come from large primary schools, others from very small ones.
 They will all be apprehensive about meeting new people and making new friends.
 During the first few weeks the tutors will work through a variety of activities to ensure they develop new friendships.
 Some pupils will maintain their friendships groups from primary schools, however it is not uncommon that by the end of the year you may find that your child will have a completely different set of friends.

-The High School Leckhampton is located at Balcarras for one year and it is a large site.
+The High School Leckhampton is on a large site but it's very easy to navigate.
 Tutors will work with the pupils to make sure they know where they are going.
-It can take a few weeks to get used to the school environment.
+It can take a few weeks for Year 7 pupils to get used to the school environment.
 Staff and older pupils are on hand to help give advice in between lessons during the first few weeks until pupils are more confident about their environment.

 The School Day